Darkonnas/PAO_Project/README.md

 The Receipt model:

-- fields: id PK, registerId, cashierId (last is -1 if the receipt was printed from a SelfRegister)
+- fields: id PK, registerId FK, cashierId FK (last is -1 if the receipt was printed from a SelfRegister)
 - methods: setters and getters, equals(), compareTo(), to String() Via ReceiptService, SQL Linkage via ReceiptRepository:
 - services: get all receipts, get receipts by id/registerId/cashierId